-The Meraquas of Irvine are proud to have a strong team of dedicated and highly credentialed coaches with extensive experience in coaching and judging.
+The Meraquas of Irvine is proud to have a strong team of dedicated and highly credentialed coaches with extensive experience in coaching and judging.

 Head Coach Candace "Candy" Hipp has coached the Junior, 16-19, 13-15, and 12&Under Age Groups to the national Junior Olympic level.
 She herself is a 1982 United States Junior Team Champion, a Senior National Finalist, and a Masters Champion, age 35-39, in duet, trio and team.
 Candy's dedication to the team and her coaching approach can be seen in the video clip on the classes page.